walysonfelipe/proffy/README.md

 * Website to sign up teachers and students.
 * App to connect teachers and students.

+# Functionalities

+## Connections

+- Route to list the total connections made;
+- Route to create a new connection;

+## Classes

+- Route to create a class;
+- Route to list classes;
+- Filter by subject, day of the week and time;

 Released in 2020 :closed_book: License